 Target's philanthropic giving has recently shifted toward healthy eating and wellness.
 This includes a significant youth and K-12 component, and grantseekers should research upcoming or recent awards for a better sense of Target's current funding strategy.

-Tosa is huge grantmaker in K-12 education that does not seem to favor big education names over lesser-known organizations, but information for grantseekers is hard to come by.
+Tosa is a huge grantmaker in K-12 education that does not seem to favor big education names over lesser-known organizations, but information for grantseekers is hard to come by.
 The foundation prioritizes recipients in California, Wisconsin, and Massachusetts.

 Travelers is all about improving K-12 academic achievement and developing student readiness for life after high school whether that be college or a career.
 Preference is given to organizations in Hartford, Connecticut, and St. Paul, Minnesota, though support for grantseekers outside of those areas isn't out of the question.